Ace propels Jimenez into share of Cologuard Classic lead

 AP Sports Writer

+“The ball never left the flag,” Jimenez said.
+“Piece of luck it was a hole-in-one there and I put myself 4-under par.”

-Jimenez won the PGA Tour Champions’ season-opening Mitsubishi Electric Championship in Hawaii and kick-started his round at Tucson National by acing the 193-yard par-3 seventh hole.
+Jimenez won the PGA Tour Champions’ season-opening Mitsubishi Electric Championship in Hawaii and kick-started his round at Tucson National with the ace.
 The 58-year-old Spaniard overcame a bogey on the par-5 eighth with three birdies on the back nine to match Sluman.

 The 64-year-old Sluman opened with a birdie on the par-4 first hole and added three more to turn in 4-under 32.
 He had consecutive birdies at Nos.
 13-14 for his best PGA Tour Champions round since a 66 in the 2018 Regions Tradition.